Sunday, July 24, 2016

 NORKA, Akron backwards! (#43)

-During peak production, NORKA 24,000 bottles a day!
+During peak production, NORKA has 24,000 bottles a day!
 NORKA shut down operations in 1962, capping off nearly 40 years of soft drink history.

 Last year, Michael Considine, an Akron native, revived the brand.
-They produce a Gluten and Caffeine free drink that is also low in sodium.
+They produce a Gluten—and caffeine-free drink that is also low in sodium.

 Ingredients: Carbonated water, Cane Sugar, Natural Flavor, Caramel Color, Lactic Acid, Potassium Sorbate (Preserves freshness), Sodium Benzoate (Preserves freshness).